bertreb/pimatic-smartnora/README.md

 - Go to the [SmartNora homepage](https://smart-nora.eu/)
 - Create a login with an email address and password.
-- When you are logged in, the Smartnora service is created and under 'My NORA' you can see your devices and the user id (not needed for the pimatic plugin)
+- When you are logged in, the SmartNora service is created and under 'My NORA' you can see your devices and the user id (not needed for the pimatic plugin)
 - The email address and password are user in the device config of the plugin.

 Link Nora to your Google Home via the Google Home app (these steps need to happen only once).